 More Free Plays for Christmas

-If the two plays above don't suit your drama group, consider the following selections:
+If the two plays above don't suit your drama group, you can find other plays.
+A good variety of funny plays can help you find the perfect one.

 A Christmas Reunion

-This play, from Apples4theteacher.com, incorporates nursery rhyme characters along with several other holiday events, such as Thanksgiving and New Years.
+This play about Father Christmas and Mother Goose, from Apples4theteacher.com, incorporates nursery rhyme characters along with several other holiday events, such as Thanksgiving and New Year's.
 Several songs are within this play, so have a piano or other accompaniment available.
 Although not overtly comical, children will get a kick out of seeing storybook characters interact with holiday figures.
 This would be a good play for a school group to do.

 Someone Is Coming to Our House